-To ascertain information on women's mental health, we asked a selection of questions from the PHQ9 depression diagnostic scale (Kroenke, Spitzer and Williams, 2001) and the GAD7 anxiety scale (Spitzer et al., 2006).
-From the PHQ9, we ask Over the last two weeks, how often have you been bothered by: (1) Feeling sad, down, depressed, or hopeless? and (2) Feeling tired or like you are carrying a heavy burden or like you have little strength in your body?
-From the GAD7, we ask, Over the last 2 weeks, on how many days have you been bothered by not being able to stop or control worrying?
-We supplement these mental health questions by asking women about their perceptions of their safety during the pandemic: Over the last two weeks, how often have you been bothered by: Feeling worried about your physical safety?
+To ascertain information on women's mental health, we asked a selection of questions from the PHQ9 depression diagnostic scale (Kroenke, Spitzer and Williams, 2001) and the GAD7 anxiety scale (Spitzer et al., 2006).6 From the PHQ9, we ask, "Over the last two weeks, how often have you been bothered by: (1) Feeling sad, down, depressed, or hopeless?" and (2) "Feeling tired or like you are carrying a heavy burden or like you have little strength in your body?"
+From the GAD7, we ask how often have you been bothered by: (3) "Not being able to stop or control worrying?"
+We supplement the mental health questions by asking women about their perceptions of their safety during the pandemic: (4) "Over the last two weeks, how often have you been bothered by: Feeling worried about your physical safety?"

 For a subset of questions, we also directly elicit how respondents' outcomes have changed due to the pandemic.
 For example, for each of the mental health questions above (as well as the safety question), we ask respondents a follow-up question about whether their experiences have improved, worsened, or stayed the same since the pandemic.
-By measuring changes in these outcomes, we are able to both assess the aggregate effects of the pandemic and measure the relationship between lockdowns and outcome variables, accounting for pre-pandemic differences across individuals.
+By measuring changes in these outcomes, we are able to both assess the aggregate effects of the pandemic and measure the relationship between lockdowns and outcome variables, accounting for pre-pandemic differences across individuals.7 For both our "level" and "changes" mental health measures, we also create